 Dolwen Stud (Registered Flock Number: 2453) is located in Pomonal, near Halls Gap, in the Grampians region of Victoria, Australia.
 Our hobby farm is home to a flock of traditional or 'Babydoll' Southdown Sheep.
-These stocky and hardy 'Olde English' Southdown sheep are from bloodlines that have grazed the South Downs of England since time immemorial and today they thrive in our Australian conditions where they are known for their ease of lambing.
-Our small flock of Babydoll Sheep was founded in 2015 with our first ram, Caesar and three ewes purchased from the renowned Hillgrove Stud (est. 1921).
+These stocky and hardy 'Olde English' Southdown sheep are from bloodlines that have grazed the South Downs of England since before the Norman Conquest and today they thrive in our Australian conditions where they are known for their ease of lambing.
+Our small flock of Babydoll Sheep was founded in 2015 with our first ram, Caesar and three ewes purchased from Hillgrove Stud then owned by Murray and Judy Peart.
 Dolwen Stud is registered with The Australian Stud Sheep Breeders Association and our Southdown Sheep have been sourced to preserve the characteristics of these heritage sheep.

 You are welcome to call and have a chat with Nigel or to visit us at Dolwen Stud as we are keen to promote the breed and do all we can to preserve the genetics of the traditional Southdown in Victoria, Australia.

 Babydoll Ewes and Lambs at Dolwen, October 2016